NahyeonAn/pyAPEP/docs/source/Installation.rst

 .. code-block:: bash

-   sudo pip install pyAPEP
+   sudo pip install pyapep

 pyAPEP runs on both Python 2 and Python 3.

-As an alternative method to install pyAPEP, clone the repository on `Github <https://github.com/NahyeonAn/rtd-tutorial`_. `cd` into the main directory `pyAPEP` and run the `setup.py` script in the terminal:
+As an alternative method to install pyAPEP, clone the repository on `Github <https://github.com/NahyeonAn/pyAPEP`. `cd` into the main directory `pyAPEP` and run the `setup.py` script in the terminal:

 .. code-block:: bash